chfrank-cgn/chfrank-cgn.github.io/gcp-cluster.md

 ## Terraform directory setup

-First step is to set up a new terraform environment (i.e. a directory) for the GCP cluster, in which we create the plan files (i.e. the desired state):
+First step is to set up a new terraform environment (i.e. a directory) for the GCP cluster, in which we create the plan files (i.e. the desired state definitions):

 ```
 -rw-r--r-- 1 cfrank ewscom  341 Jan 21 06:10 data.tf